MoserMichael/my-notes/dev-gotchas.md

 Remembering the details of golang, i wasn't exposed to this language for quite some time now...
 [here](https://github.com/MoserMichael/rzgrep) is my exercise on the subject.
+/

-- It's the same syntax for accessing a struct field via and via a struct instance and via a reference to a struct.
-That's very confusing for someone who is coming from the land of C (or from the land of Java, where everything is a reference) However some entitites are treated more equal than others, in other contexts: if you pass a map or a sequence as a function argument, then these are always passed by reference!
-They did that, because the authors of the language realized, that nobody is getting the difference.... [link](https://stackoverflow.com/questions/40680981/are-maps-passed-by-value-or-by-reference-in-go) Yes, and vectors are also passed by reference, but structs are passed by value!
+- It's the same syntax for accessing a struct field a struct instance and via a reference to a struct.
+That's a bit confusing for someone who is coming from the land of C.

+- Now some things are treated more equal than others: if you pass a map or a sequence as a function argument, then these are always passed by reference! (passing struct values to a function makes a copy, it is passed by value) They did that, because the authors of the language realized, that nobody is getting the difference.... [link](https://stackoverflow.com/questions/40680981/are-maps-passed-by-value-or-by-reference-in-go) Yes, and vectors are also passed by reference, but structs are passed by value!
 Now if you have an collection (map or sequence) that contains a different collection as value, then accessing the outer collection will return ... a reference to the inner value.
 However a loopkup in an array/map of structs will make a copy of the contained struct instance.
 This is my example that shows you the all of the gory details [here you go](checkit.go) (I think that the 'tour of go' doesn't tell you this...)

 - an interface can be either implemented over a structure type [see iface.go](iface.go) or on a reference to a structure [see iface2.go](iface2.go)
     - implementing on a struct type is more flexible: both the reference and the instance type support a given interface!!!